gamemgh/gamemgh.github.io/Web/content/_index.md

 Welcome to Multi Games Hoard, an offline set of many mini games bundled into one game for visually impaired!
 This game will provide you with different mini games and endless hours of gameplay until you stop.
 We developed this game for fun and entertainment, and thank you for visiting!

 **Warning!** Do not play games for a long time which could potentially affect your work.
-Play games only to get fun for a while, and don't let it affects your work!
+Play games only to get fun for a while, and do not let it affects your work!

 If you have any feedbacks let me know using [Telegram](https://t.me/harrymkt).